Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Implementation.} We adopt CogVideoX-I2V-5B (CogVideoX) as backbone for \methodname.
-We use ControlNet on the first 8 layers of the model, with weight at 0.5 during training.
-For $\phi''$, we also apply a non-uniform sampling strategy for $f^{*}$, where frame selection is biased toward earlier frames, as rigid-body interactions occur most frequently at the beginning of the simulated sequences.
-Further details are provided in Appendix~\ref{sec:appendix-details}.
+We adopt CogVideoX-I2V-5B (CogVideoX) as backbone for KineMask.
+We use ControlNet on the first 8 layers of the model, with weight at 0.5.
+For $\phi''$, we also apply a non-uniform sampling strategy for $f^{*}$, where frame selection is biased toward earlier frames, as rigid body interactions occur most frequently at the beginning of the simulated sequences.
+Further details are provided in Appendix.
 We generate 49 frames at inference.

-\paragraph{Baselines.}
+\subsubsection{Baselines.}

-We consider two baselines using pretrained image-to-video models: CogVideoX~\citep{yang2024cogvideox} and Wan2.2-I2V-5B~\citep{wan2025wan} (Wan).
-We prompt both baselines with the same $c_\text{infer}$ as used for \methodname.
-Since we use CogVideoX as a backbone for \methodname, these two methods only differ by our training procedure.
-Additionally, we evaluate Force Prompting (FP)~\citep{gillman2025force}, by mapping our input velocity to input force prompts~\citep{gillman2025force}.
+We consider two baselines using pretrained image-to-video models: CogVideoX~\cite{yang2024cogvideox} and Wan2.2-I2V-5B~\cite{wan2025wan} (Wan).
+We prompt both baselines with the same $c_\text{infer}$ as used for KineMask.
+Since we use CogVideoX as a backbone for KineMask, these two methods only differ by our training procedure.
+We choose TORA~\cite{zhang2025tora}, also based on CogVideoX, as a drag-based baseline.
+Since TORA requires the full drag trajectory, we draw it starting from the target object depending on the input velocity (see Appendix).
+We also include MotionI2V~\cite{shi2024motion} as mask-constrained drag method, that we prompt using SAMv2 masks and a drag trajectory similar to TORA.
+Finally, we evaluate Force Prompting (FP)~\cite{gillman2025force}, by mapping our input velocity to input force prompts~\cite{gillman2025force}.
 Force Prompting is also built on CogVideoX.
-More details on baselines are in Appendix~\ref{sec:appendix-details}.\looseness=-1
+More details are in Appendix.\looseness=-1